 I know that the hon.
 Member for Birmingham, Erdington (Jack Dromey) will be very proud of what I have just said about his wife, and he is looking even happier than he otherwise would.
 I will come to him, but it would be a pity to squander him at too early a stage of our proceedings when we have only been going for an hour and a quarter or so, so I will come to him momentarily.

-On a point of order, Mr Speaker.
+Further to that point of order, Mr Speaker.
 Thank you for breaking one of your own rules—perhaps not a written one—as I have only just come into the Chamber, as you noticed.
 I want to apologise and explain that I was off the parliamentary estate.
 I had not known that you were about to make a statement, but as soon as I heard, I came back as fast as I could.